MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/tool/java-tool-installer.md

 ---
-title: Java Tool Installer | Azure Pipelines or Team Foundation Server
+title: Java Tool Installer
+titleSuffix: Azure Pipelines & TFS
 description: Learn all about how you can use the Java Tool Installer to change the version of Java in Azure Pipelines and Team Foundation Server (TFS). ms.topic: reference ms.prod: devops